Glossary

 R

-• R: Performer (Responsible) – The person who performs the work to accomplish the task.
-These are the individuals who actually do the work or carry out the task.
+• R: Executor (Responsible) – The person who does the work to complete the task.
+These are the individuals who actually carry out the work or perform the task.

-• I: Informed (Informed) – The people who need to be kept informed of the progress or results of the task.
-They do not have an active role in accomplishing the task, but they need to know its status or results.
+• I: Informed (Informed) – The people who must be kept informed of the progress or results of the task.
+They do not have an active role in carrying out the task, but need to know its status or outcomes.

-Emission factor presented as values in kgCO₂e/k€ spent.
-These EFs are derived from averages across many products, and are therefore associated with very high uncertainties.
+An emission factor presented as values in kgCO₂e/k€ spent.
+These EFs are derived from averages across many products and are therefore associated with very high uncertainties.

-Spend-based ratio created by the organization, for example, from the carbon accounting of its stakeholders (suppliers, ...).
+A spend-based ratio created by the organisation, for example from the carbon accounting of its stakeholders (suppliers, ...).

-Here refers to other carbon accounting methods, standards and regulations or low-carbon transition approaches.
+Here denotes other methods, standards and carbon accounting regulations or low-carbon transition approaches.

-Mechanism requiring organizations to carry out and regularly publish an assessment on a public platform.
+A mechanism requiring organisations to carry out and regularly upload an assessment on a public platform.

 🔗For more information on BEGES-R, refer to the Bibliography.

-This is a phase of stakeholder engagement in the sense of the Bilan Carbone®:
+This is a phase of Stakeholder engagement in the sense of Bilan Carbone®:

 The main challenge of empowerment is to give everyone a role in the approach.
-For stakeholders to become aware that every degree counts, that every action matters and therefore that every employee matters in implementing these actions.
-For the organization to realize that it is a question of sustainability.
-New responsibilities will emerge from the approach and will allow existing positions to be enhanced by taking into account an essential component related to the sustainability of the activity.
+To enable stakeholders to become aware that every degree matters, every action counts and therefore every employee matters in the implementation of these actions.
+For the organisation to become aware that this concerns sustainability.
+New responsibilities will emerge from the approach and will highlight existing roles by taking into account an essential component linked to the sustainability of the activity.

 Objective : Involve and enable each stakeholder to get moving and take action.